JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    import shared
    ```

-2. To check that it is properly connected, use the `greeting()` function from the shared module of your cross-platform app:
+2. To check that it is properly connected, use the `greet()` function from the shared module of your cross-platform app:

    ```swift
    import SwiftUI